 Contact hr@hopeforjustice.org for additional information.

-Magistrates are volunteers with no previous legal experience, who make vital decisions on a variety of cases in the criminal court and family court to help create positive change.
+Magistrate Volunteering is open to volunteers with no previous legal experience, magistrates make vital decisions on a variety of cases in the criminal court and family court to help create positive change.
 You’ll be expected to dedicate a minimum of 13 days a year, plus training days, for a minimum of five years, for magistrate duties.

 Guidance Around Work